threefoldtech/info_grid/src/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md

 ### Bootstrap Image for Certified 3Node

 After creating a farm, to enable the certified farming status on your 3Node, you need to provide your farm ID and your farm name to the ThreeFold Support.
-You can do this by either using the [live chat](https://threefoldfaq.crisp.help/en/) or by sending an email at [info@threefold.io](mailto:info@threefold.io).
-The ThreeFold team will then send you a bootstrap image file for certified 3Node.
-You will need to replace this new bootstrap image with the old one present on the USB key attached to your 3Node.
+You can do this by either using the [ThreeFold live chat](https://threefoldfaq.crisp.help/en/) or by sending an email at [info@threefold.io](mailto:info@threefold.io).
+The ThreeFold team will then send you a bootstrap image file for your certified 3Node.
+You will need to replace this new bootstrap image with the old bootstrap image present on the USB key attached to your 3Node.
 We present here the detailed steps:

-* Download and unzip the folder containing your new boot image.
+* Download and unzip the folder containing your new bootstrap image.
 * The unzip file will contain a directory named `BOOT/EFI` with a file named `BOOTX64.EFI` within it.
-  * Simply replace this file onto the USB key with the old `BOOTX64.EFI` file.
+  * Simply replace this file onto the USB key with the old file.
 * Once this is done, insert the USB key in the 3Node and boot it again.

 Your 3Node now has a bootstrap image for certified 3Node.